USF-IMARS/imars-etl/README.md

 This is a relatively light wrapper designed to help make loading and extracting files from IMaRS systems easier for end-users.

+Usernames and passwords for connecting to IMaRS systems *might* be hard-coded here, so this repo should remain private.

 ## Usage
 The "extract" and "load" commands are used to "download" and "upload" files and corresponding metadata.
 The IMaRS-ETL tool abstracts the details of this process so that the user need not worry about the data lakes, databases, or fileshares under the hood.